Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Be careful not to bend or twist.

-Limit your sitting time as advised by your doctor.
+Limit your sitting time as advised by your healthcare provider

-During this time, you will have a follow-up appointment with your doctor.
+During this time, you will have a follow-up appointment with your healthcare provider.
 Depending on how your recovery goes:

-You may begin to exercise as directed by your doctor or physical therapist.
+You may begin to exercise as directed by your healthcare provider or physical therapist.

 You may return to work as soon as 4 weeks after the procedure.